ManLikeTeetos/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions : Give directory and sub-directories permission 12-directory_permissions :Create a directory called mydir with permission 751 13-change_group :Change the group owner of a file
+100-change_owner_and_group: Change both owner and group of a file